Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Injection and recovery in a simulated PTA

 We now shift to demonstrating how interpulsar fingerprints for a single CW may be leveraged in a practical Bayesian analysis, using a cross–correlated spectral model for a single CW in an example simulated dataset.
 Two primary applications of such a model are: (i) searching for CWs with a small number of parameters prior to a template–based analysis, and (ii) testing CW coherence against a conservative null hypothesis such as a purely auto–correlated CW–like model.
 The second test will be helpful for claiming robust CW detections in PTA datasets, alongside other proposed coherence tests such as those in \citet{Becsy2025}.
 Both use cases apply to blind and targeted CW searches.

-We use \texttt{pta\_replicator} to simulate an idealized array of $N_{\rm psr}=100$ pulsars, placed randomly on the sky following a uniform sky distribution, with equal observation timespans, uniform cadence, identical time of arrival (TOA) uncertainties.
+We use \href{https://github.com/bencebecsy/pta_replicator}{\texttt{pta\_replicator}} to simulate an idealized array of $N_{\rm psr}=100$ pulsars, placed randomly on the sky following a uniform sky distribution, with equal observation timespans, uniform cadence, identical time of arrival (TOA) uncertainties.
 We create four copies of this dataset, each with a CW injected using the deterministic template model with parameters listed in Table~\ref{tab:simulation}, as well as a random white noise realization and no additional red noise.
 The CW properties are identical in each simulation except for the signal-to-noise ratio (S/N) using the injected template model, Eq.~\eqref{eq:residual-decomposition}, and the corresponding strain amplitude $h_0$.
 For our pilot simulation study, we choose an edge-on binary ($\iota = \pi/2$), corresponding to a purely linearly polarized CW, in order to maximize the impacts of the binary orientation angle $\psi$.
 While we use a noiseless simulation for proof-of-concept, we note that in real data, intrinsic white noise, red noise, and the GWB itself are primary contaminants for CW searches.
 The utility of the cross-correlated model lies precisely in its orthogonality to the spatially uncorrelated red noise processes that affect individual pulsars.

 The injected CW undergoes about three GW cycles across the dataset, so the finite-window error is at most $\sim 5\%$.
 This setup is intended as a proof of concept; more realistic datasets are left for future work.
+We emphasize that this is an idealized, proof-of-concept simulation rather than a forecast for any specific array.
+Its $N_{\rm psr}=100$ pulsars and $\sigma_{\rm TOA}=0.1\,\mu{\rm s}$ white-noise level modestly exceed those of current PTAs, while the $T_{\rm obs}=16\,$yr baseline is typical of existing datasets.

 To model the CW and noise, we adopt the standard Gaussian PTA likelihood,

 with covariance